 Once the ceramic powder has been compacted and green machined (if required) the "powder compact" is usually around 50% of its final theoretical density.
 Full densification is achieved by sintering at temperatures up to 1800°C.

 The sintering or firing process provides the energy to encourage the individual powder particles to bond or "sinter" together to remove the porosity present from the compaction stages.
+During the sintering process the "green compact" shrinks by around 40 vol %.
+However, this shrinkage is predictable and can be accommodated.

 Diamond Grinding